 3. Virtual Assistant Jobs

-Contrary to what many believe, you don’t need to have any administrative or secretarial experience to become a virtual assistant.
-With just basic communication and organizational skills, students can start a career in virtual assistant.
-As a virtual assistant, you’ll have to offer data entry, research, website maintenance, social media management, and other related services.
+With basic communication and organizational skills, students can start a career as a virtual assistant.
+As a virtual assistant, you must offer data entry, research, website maintenance, social media management, and other related services.

-The amount you get paid depends on the complexity of the services or tasks provided, time rate, and other factors.
-Based on how flexible your schedules, you can take on more than one client at a time.
-Some websites worth exploring for virtual assistant jobs include Belay Solutions, Virtual Gal Friday, Fancy Hands.
+You can take on more than one client at a time based on your flexible schedules.
+Some websites worth exploring for virtual assistant jobs include Belay Solutions, Virtual Gal Friday, and Fancy Hands.

 4. Translation Jobs

-If you speak more than one language, you can earn lots of money from utilizing your language skills.
-There are lots of individuals, organization, and companies are looking for the services of translators to translate the various type of documents, audio files, videos, academic papers, and many others from one language to another.
+Therefore, individuals, organizations, and companies are looking for translators to translate various documents, audio files, videos, academic papers, and many others from one language to another.

 This can be a side hustle that can make you lots of extra money in your free time.
 You can join freelance websites to find translation jobs.
 Websites that hire translation services include World Lingo, 1-800-Translate, WordExpress, Appen, and many more.